 - Compile cshtml views.

 One popular approach to reduce compiling time for cshtml views is to pre-compile them at build time.
 However, most customers will customize the views anyway which will invalidate precompiled views anyway.
-Our test shows that using hosted form can speed up first time render significantly, but that must be done by using REST API.
-The reason is that if you need to login to an Admin interface to set up hosted form, you need to access the views (the Username Password login view and maybe the Authentication list view) and thus they are compiled anyway.
+Our test shows that using hosted form can speed up first time render significantly.
+Please note that logging in to the Admin site triggers to set up hosted forms triggers compilation of the Username Password login view and maybe the Authentication list view.

 As a side note, it seems compilation time is badly affected by the number of referenced assemblies a web application has, which is huge in Identify case.
 There is currently no viable solution for this issue.